dl-maura/Harvard-Geospatial-Library/README.md

 - Replace placeholder values as necessary
 - Note that this pulls in the environment variables that are set in the `.env` file

-The database gets created automatically by passing in environment variables into the postgres in the docker compose file.
-The volume mounts the postgres data to the local filesystem `./postgresql/data:/var/lib/postgresql/data`.
-The first time the database is created, the `./postgresql/data` directory will appear on the local filesystem.
-To start with a fresh database, delete the ./postgres directory on the local filesystem and restart the contaienrs and it will be created again from scratch.
+The database gets created automatically by passing in environment variables into the mySQL in the docker compose file.
+The volume mounts the mySQL data to the local filesystem `./db-data:/var/lib/mysql`.
+The first time the database is created, the `./db-data` directory will appear on the local filesystem.
+To start with a fresh database, delete the ./db-data directory on the local filesystem and restart the containers and it will be created again from scratch.
 Note that this will delete all data in the database.
-The postgres container is for development use only, when the application is deployed to the docker server it will be connected to a database server directly.
+The mySQL container is for development use only, when the application is deployed to the docker server it will be connected to a database server directly.

 ### 5: Start